englandrecoil/go-blog-aggregator/README.md

 1. Go 1.23 or later ([check official instructions](https://go.dev))
 2. PostgreSQL 16 or later ([check how to install here](https://www.postgresql.org))

-Run `go version` and `postgres --version` in your terminal to make sure the installation of Go and PostgreSQL worked.
+Run `go version` and `postgres --version` in your terminal to make sure the installation of Go and PostgreSQL worked

 ## :minidisc: Installation
 To use, follow these steps: